domvm/domvm/README.md

 vm.update(newData, sync);
 ```

-Of course, you can nest views.
-This can be done either declaratively or via injection of any already-initialized view:
+Views can be nested either declaratively or by injecting an already-initialized view:

 ```js
 var el = domvm.defineElement,